Energy identity and no neck property for $\varepsilon$-harmonic and $\alpha$-harmonic maps into homogeneous target manifolds: No neck property for -harmonic maps

 \section{No neck property for $\var$-harmonic maps}

-The no neck property will now follow easily from our energy bound result.
+The no-neck property will now follow easily from the energy identity.
 Because of the assumption of there only being one bubble, as in \cite{noneck_li_zhu}, all we need to prove is that

 This then reduces to showing that there is no oscillation on the neck region, specifically we need

 Then we note that, for $\tilde{u}_{\var_k}$ defined in \eqref{eq: tilde u definition},

 where we have used the below result. \begin{lemma}[Theorem 3.3.4 \cite{Hélein_2002}] If $u\in W^{1,2}(\R^2)$ with compact support and $\nabla u\in L^{2,1}(\R^2)$, then $u\in C^0(\R^2)$ with